Check out the 400 Years Project: Celebrating Black Excellence in STEM

-Investigating and Fostering STEM Entrepreneurship Among Racially Minoritized Undergraduate Students (STEM-RAEE)
+STEM Entrepreneurship Among Undergraduate Students From A Variety of Geographic Backgrounds (STEM-RAEE)

-The STEM-RAEE project is a five-year, NSF-funded initiative designed to explore and promote entrepreneurial mindsets among racially minoritized undergraduate STEM students.
-Led by Dr. Ebony McGee (Johns Hopkins University) in collaboration with Dr. Toney Susanne (Hampton University), Dr. Rich Milner (Vanderbilt University), and Dr. ZaDarreyal Wiggins (Tennessee State University), the project aims to understand entrepreneurial motivations, barriers, and attitudes of students.
-The project will conduct national surveys, interviews, and focus groups to gain insights into the entrepreneurial motivations and barriers faced by undergraduate STEM students.
+The STEM-RAEE project is a five-year, NSF-funded initiative designed to explore and promote entrepreneurial mindsets among undergraduate STEM students from a variety of geographic backgrounds.
+Led by Dr. Ebony McGee (Johns Hopkins University) in collaboration with Dr. Toney Susanne (Hampton University), Dr. Rich Milner (Vanderbilt University), and Dr. ZaDarreyal Wiggins (Tennessee State University), the project aims to understand entrepreneurial motivations, barriers, and attitudes of students, as well as foster innovation and contribute to economic growth through entrepreneurship.
+The project conducts national surveys, interviews, and focus groups to gain insights into the entrepreneurial motivations, barriers, and innovative potential of undergraduate STEM students.

 2025 Training: